opnsense/docs/source/development/backend/legacy.rst

                              (for example: unbound, ntpd)
 newwanip                     Triggered after configuration of a new interface address, expects a maximum of two positional
                              parameters (:code:`$verbose` and :code:`$interface`).
-monitor                      Executed when there are changes that involve (dpinger) gateway monitoring.
 ===========================  =================================================================================